EminKalifa/Project/README.md

 The website also requires the user to register or login by providing a username and a password in order to keep track of the users' scores and streaks (for each game) and display it on a LeaderBoard that ranks the players by the highest score.

+The LeaderBoard updates everytime a player scores a higher score for each game.

 #### TECHS USED
 -HTML, CSS, JAVASCRIPT
 -Flask